nikomatsakis/rustnation-24/index.md

 > Rust's async/await allows for unprecedently easy and efficient multitasking in embedded systems. [..] **It obsoletes the need for a traditional \[Real-time operating system]** with kernel context switching, and is faster and smaller than one!

 from https://embassy.dev/

+???

+For example, check out the embassy runtime, which lets you write async functions to run on tiny devices that don't even have an operating system!
+Very cool.

 ---